 He became the second youngest player, after Kobe Bryant, to score 30 points in a game when he scored 30 against the Los Angeles Clippers, 9 days after his debut.
-He did, however, take the fewest games of all time, to score 30 points.
+He took the fewest games of all time, to score 30 points.

 In April, Anthony went on to win the Rookie of the Month award and also won the Rookie of the Week award in the second week of April.
-This was his second Rookie of the Week title after winning it in the second week of March, 2004 as well.
+This was his second Rookie of the Week title after winning it in the second week of March 2004 as well.
 He led all rookies with his 21.0 points per game and was 12th overall in the league.

-Playing all 82 games in his second season, Anthony was scoring at 20.8 points per game, putting him at 19th overall in the NBA.
+Playing all 82 games in his second season, Anthony was scoring 20.8 points per game, putting him at 19th overall in the NBA.
 He reached a career total of 2,000 points in the third fastest time ever, behind James and Bryant.

-In 2006-07, Anthony was involved in the Knicks – Nuggets brawl on court where he was seen landing a punch on the face of Mardy Collins, of the Knicks, and then backing away.
+In 2006-07, Anthony was involved in the Knicks – Nuggets brawl on the court where he was seen landing a punch on the face of Mardy Collins, of the Knicks, and then backing away.
 His actions got him a 15-match suspension during which time, the Nuggets also got Allen Iverson into the roster to team up with the prolific Anthony.

 Anthony was picked for the 2007 All-Star game to become the first player since Antonio McDyess in 2001, from the Nuggets, to play in the All-Star game.
-His opportunity came as a result to injuries to other players though.
+His opportunity came as a result of injuries to other players though.

 Anthony got three Player of the Week awards as well as a Player of the Month award during the season and finished the season with 28.9 points per game, only behind Kobe Bryant.
 For the fourth year in a row, the Nuggets were eliminated in the first round of the NBA Playoffs.